JaeSeoKim/libasm/readme.md

 ```

 - ft_atoi_base (like the one in the piscine)
+    > int ft_atoi_base(char *str, char *base);
+    > - Write a function that converts the initial portion of the string pointed by str to int
+    > representation.
+    > - str is in a specific base given as a second parameter.
+    > - excepted the base rule, the function should work exactly like ft_atoi.
+    > - If there’s an invalid argument, the function should return 0.
+Examples of invalid
+    > - arguments :
+    >   - base is empty or size of 1;
+    >   - base contains the same character twice ;
+    >   - base contains + or - or whitespaces;

 - ft_list_push_front (like the one in the piscine)
 - ft_list_size (like the one in the piscine)
 - ft_list_sort (like the one in the piscine)